Read letters from Jonathan and Emily Seitz

 Serving at the invitation of the Presbyterian Church of Taiwan

-Jonathan and Emily will next be in the U.S. June - August 2014.
+Jonathan and Emily will next be in the U.S. in 2016.
 Email them to invite him to speak with your congregation or organization.

 About Jonathan and Emily Seitz's ministry